-- When talking try to pause more frequently than you would if the meeting was face-to-face; this allows for lag and enables people to make points when required.
+- When talking try to pause more frequently and speak more slowly than you would if the meeting was face-to-face; this allows for lag and enables people to make points when required

 - Ensure that participants have equal opportunities to e.g. ask questions, keeping diversity in mind.

 - Keep the time allocated to your presentation